AndersDeath/diary2/000-current.md

 # 25 October - Wednesday - Yerevan - 391 day of immigration

 This day was nice.
 We found apartments.
 It will be quite expensive 1500 euros per months.
 It's really crazy.
 From other side I didn't do anything significant today.
+I fixed some issues for DR SMILE and